Wemino/VorpalFix/README.md

 >
 > <img width="180" src="assets/vf_install.png">
 >
-> This fix allows the game to launch independently (by executing `alice.exe`), so it is not necessary to install it alongside Alice: Madness Returns.
+> This patch allows the game to launch independently (by executing `alice.exe`), so it is not necessary to install it alongside Alice: Madness Returns.

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)
 > [!WARNING]